 Let’s start with these questions:

 - How many hours did you spend watching your favorite TV series?

 - How many hours did you spend scrolling your Facebook newsfeed?

 - How many hours did you spend watching movies on Netflix?
 Or watching a talk show about celebrities?

 If you can track it, great.
 You might be surprised where your time goes.

 The truth is:

-Most of us spend too much time consuming information or entertainment we don’t have time for creating or taking actions.
+Most of us spend too much time consuming information or entertainment we don’t have time for creating or taking action.

 And this leads me to another set of questions: